 Is Chaganju Sencha Green Tea Loose Leaf Right for You?

-Is this Chaganju Sencha good for beginners?
+Is this a good swap for afternoon coffee?

 As an Amazon Associate we earn from qualifying purchases.